 Sanford Hall is a traditional, wing-style residence hall.
 Most residents have one or two roommates with whom they share a bedroom.
 Wing residence halls have long running hallways with student rooms on either side.
 The term traditional means that residents in this building live in standard double rooms, with a shared bathroom facility.
 Sanford Hall houses a mixture of upperclass students and freshmen students, and is singled gendered by room, but mixed gendered by floor.

 Each resident room is furnished with a bed, desk, bookshelf, dresser, towel racks, and closet for each resident.
 Rooms also come with bed-lofting parts, mini-refrigerator/freezer, trash and recycle bins, cable TV services, outlets, and cords, and internet ports.
-For room dimensions, Click here.
-Then navigate down to the "Hall Descriptions" to find the room dimensions.

 Each cube/wing contains a single-sex bathroom with showers, sinks, and toilets.
 Our team of Housekeepers clean the restrooms each weekday during posted hours.
 Each in hall, there is one Gender Inclusive Restroom that is open for anybody to use, regardless of their gender identity, expression, or lack thereof.